ublue-os/ucore/README.md

 One can also layer packages directly on a machine running this or use this image as a base for a further customized OCI.

+Note: cockpit-ws runs as a podman container, not a direct systemd service.
+This image pre-configures it to run, but it can be disabled:

+    sudo systemctl disable --now cockpit.service

 ## Usage